2018/2019 School Year

 Expect to pay around $2000 for an appropriately configured laptop.
 Cheaper laptops usually have lower-end video cards and processors, and are underpowered to handle advanced 3D modeling and CAD work.
-For a Windows system, we recommend the Dell Precision 5520 or Dell Precision 3520 laptop.
-These are available at a discounted price from the SU bookstore and meet or exceed the School’s performance criteria.
+For a Windows system, we recommend the Dell Precision 5530 laptop, available at a discounted price from the SU bookstore in two configurations: config 1, config 2.
+The 5530 meets or exceeds the School’s performance criteria when configured appropriately.
 The bookstore packages include a 3-year warranty plus accidental damage coverage.

 Other Dell models that can be configured to meet or exceed the listed specifications include the Dell Alienware line of laptops, such as the Alienware 15.
-Models from other manufacturers such as Lenovo’s ThinkPad P51 or P51s would work well when configured appropriately.
+Models from other manufacturers such as Lenovo’s ThinkPad P52 would work well when configured appropriately.

 Macintosh Operating System (Mac OS X)

 - Intel Core i7 (i7 quad core preferred)

 - 500 GB+ SSD